Why and how to optimize your range consistency ?

 3. Strategic thinking

 Ultimately, the importance of the margin mix cannot be underestimated in the context of range consistency in retail.
-By judiciously balancing product profitability and adjusting the range accordingly, companies can not only increase profits, but also improve their ability to meet changing consumer needs, while maintaining a strong, consistent brand image.
+By judiciously balancing product profitability and adjusting the range accordingly, companies can not only increase profits, but also improve their ability to respond to changing consumer needs, while maintaining a strong, consistent brand image.
+Range depth plays a key role in a company’s ability to offer a variety of products that cater for different market segments.

 It’s an essential part of the overall assortment management strategy for modern retail players.